micropython/oofatfs/src/00readme.txt

   requirement.
 The configuration options are defined in header files, ff.h and tff.h.

-  _BYTE_ACC
+  _MCU_ENDIAN

   This is the most impotant option that depends on the processor architecture.
-  When your microcontroller corresponds to either or both of following terms, the _BYTE_ACC must be defined to force FatFs to access FAT structure in byte-by-byte.
-If not, this can be undefined to improve code size.
-This is UNDEFINED in default.
+  When target device corresponds to either or both of following terms, the _MCU_ENDIAN must be set to 2 to force FatFs to access FAT structure in byte-by-byte.
+If not the case, this can be set to 1 for good code efficiency.
+  The initial value is 0 (must be set to 1 or 2 properly).

   - Muti-byte integers (short, long) are stored in Big-Endian.
-  - Address miss-aligned memory access causes an address error or any incorrect behavior.
+  - Address miss-aligned memory access results in an incorrect behavior.

   _FS_READONLY

-  When application program does not require any write function, _FS_READONLY can be defined to eliminate writing code to reduce module size.
-This is UNDEFINED in default.
-This setting should be reflected to configurations for low level disk function if available.
+  When application program does not require any write function, _FS_READONLY can be set to 1 to eliminate writing code to reduce module size.
+This setting should be reflected to configurations of low level disk I/O module if available.
+The initial value is 0 (R/W).

   _FS_MINIMIZE

   When application program requires only file read/write function, _FS_MINIMIZE can be defined to eliminate some functions to reduce the module size.
-The default value is 0 (full function).
+The initial value is 0 (full function).

+  _DRIVES

+  Number of drives to be used.
+This option is not supported on Tiny-FatFs.
+  The initial value is 2.

+  _FAT32

+  When _FAT32 is set to 1, the FAT32 support is added with an additional code size.
+This is for only Tiny-FatFs and not supported on FatFs.
+FatFs always supports all FAT type.
+The initial value is 0 (disabled).

   _USE_SJIS

   When _USE_SJIS is defined, Shift-JIS code set can be used as a file name, otherwire second byte of double-byte characters will be collapted.
+This is initially defined.

+  _USE_MKFS

+  When _USE_MKFS is defined and _FS_READONLY is set to 0, f_mkfs function
+  is enabled.
+This is for only FatFs module and not supported on Tiny-FatFs.
-This is DEFINED in default.
+  This is initialy undefined (not available).

   Following table shows which function is removed by configuratin options.

-               _FS_MINIMIZE  _FS_MINIMIZE  _FS_READONLY
+               _FS_MINIMIZE  _FS_MINIMIZE  _FS_READONLY  _USE_MKFS
-                    (1)           (2)
+                    (1)           (2)          (1)        (undef)
+   f_mount
    f_open
    f_close
    f_read